softbaked/standard-shipping-gateway-protocol/creating-a-delivery.md

 A **shipment** provider is the only type of provider whose workflow can be completed entirely offline.
 After merchant drops off the goods at their designated stations, they generate a tracking number which merchant can use to track the progress.
 For a sales platform to be notified of tracking updates, they need to explicitly register the desired tracking number with the provider.

+When the distinction between these types of providers are not important, they are referred to as the **shipping gateway**.

 Protocol
 --------
+To create a delivery, the **sales platform** issues a HTTP POST command to the **shipping gateway**'s HTTP server, at the agreed upon endpoint that is unique to each merchant.

 TBC